 Master of Science in Counseling (M.S.C.)
+Area of Social Learning

-The mission of the counseling program aligns with the College mission ("As a Christian liberal arts college, Milligan College seeks to honor God by educating men and women to be servant-leaders") and objectives by preparing men and women to pursue licensure as Licensed Professional Counselors.
+The mission of the counseling program aligns with the College mission ("As a Christian liberal arts college, Milligan College seeks to bonor God by educating men and women to be servant-leaders") and objectives by preparing men and women to pursue licensure as Licensed Professional Counselors.